Armathia

-Armathia (Αρμάθια) is a Greek island belonging to the Dodecanese group in the eastern Aegean sea.
+Armathia (Αρμάθια) is a Greek island belonging to the Dodecanese group in the eastern Aegean Sea.
 It is part of the municipality of Kasos.
-In the census of 1951 there were 8 recorded inhabitants but it has since become uninhabited.
-At its peak it sustained a community of over 100 who were mainly involved in mining the rich deposits of gypsum intended for export.
+In the census of 1951, there were 8 recorded inhabitants, but it has since become uninhabited.
+At its peak, it sustained a community of over 100 who were mainly involved in mining the rich deposits of gypsum intended for export.
 It is now a tourist destination for day trippers from neighbouring developed islands.
-The recently constructed observatory attracts wildlife observers.
+An observatory attracts wildlife observers.